encode/django-rest-framework/docs/api-guide/fields.md

 ---

+## Core arguments

+Each serializer field class constructor takes at least these arguments.
+Some Field classes take additional, field-specific arguments, but the following should always be accepted:

+### `source`

+The name of the attribute that will be used to populate the field.
+May be a method that only takes a `self` argument, such as `Field(source='get_absolute_url')`, or may use dotted notation to traverse attributes, such as `Field(source='user.email')`.

+The value `source='*'` has a special meaning, and is used to indicate that the entire object should be passed through to the field.
+This can be useful for creating nested representations.
+(See the implementation of the `PaginationSerializer` class for an example.)

+Defaults to the name of the field.

+### `readonly`

+Set this to `True` to ensure that the field is used when serializing a representation, but is not used when updating an instance dureing deserialization.

+Defaults to `False`

+### `required`

+Normally an error will be raised if a field is not supplied during deserialization.
+Set to false if this field is not required to be present during deserialization.

+Defaults to `True`.

+### `default`

+If set, this gives the default value that will be used for the field if none is supplied.
+If not set the default behaviour is to not populate the attribute at all.

+### `validators`

+A list of Django validators that should be used to validate deserialized values.

+### `error_messages`

+A dictionary of error codes to error messages.

+### `widget`

+Used only if rendering the field to HTML.
+This argument sets the widget that should be used to render the field.

+---

 # Generic Fields

 These generic fields are used for representing arbitrary model fields or the output of model methods.